How to strengthen HR and manager relationships

 - Deploy an employee feedback strategy.
 An employee feedback strategy is a powerful way to collect feedback at scale.
 You can use this data to identify where your employees and teams are succeeding or struggling.
 This will help HR better support managers where they actually need help and identify areas where there are shared interests.

 - Encourage open dialogue.
 A study found that 75% of managers believe HR keeps information and data “close to its chest.”
-This indicates a need for managers and HR to have more transparent conversations with one another.
+This indicates a need for managers and HR to have more transparent conversations.
 Not only will this build trust, but it’ll also encourage knowledge sharing – which can be beneficial to both sides, who each bring unique perspectives to the table.

 2. Minimize areas of conflict